drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

 experiments.py
 for running the classification experiments.

+Training the dictionary source code.py for training the dictionary to include more unseen but relevant QA and AT terms.

 # Experiment environment and the used packages
 Python 3.7 to run our souce codes.